kyma-project/lifecycle-manager/docs/contributor/resources/03-moduletemplate.md

 ### **.spec.manager**

-The `manager` field provides details about a module's resource that indicates its readiness.
-Typically, this is the `Deployment` managing the module.
+The `manager` field provides information for identifying a module's resource that can be used as indicator for the installation readiness of the module.
+Typically, this is the manager Deployment of the module.
+In exceptional cases, it may also be another resource.
 If the resource is not namespaced, such as the module CR's `CRD`, the namespace can be optional.

 For example, if the module has a manager `Deployment` in the `kyma-system` namespace: